applh/wparty/readme.txt

 == Description ==

-WParty is a WordPress Plugin to mix website contents
+WParty is a WordPress Plugin to mix your website contents
 * Pages
 * Articles
 * Widgets